spatialdude/homebridge-ecowitt/README.md

 #### Solar Radiation
 * Can be hidden via plugin settings
 * Presented as a **Light Sensor**
-* Display units configured in plugin settings
+* Display units and conversion factor to lux are configured in plugin settings

 ### Indoor Thermometer/Hygrometer/Barometer Sensor
 * Can be hidden via plugin settings